 It may help the body’s immune system attack cancer and interfere with the ability of tumor cells to grow and spread.
 Ivermectin may help block the formation of growths that may become cancer.

 Ivermectin and Ovarian Cancer

 Ivermectin has demonstrated a potential supplemental role in the treatment of ovarian cancer.
 Ivermectin interacts with the newly discovered gene target KPNB1, to have an anti-tumor effect on epithelial ovarian cancer (EOC) cells.
-In targeting signaling pathways and preventing dependent development of ovarian cancer cells, Ivermectin can therefore increase the chemosensitivity of ovarian cancer, making it more effective.
+Ivermectin can enhance the effectiveness of chemotherapy in treating Ovarian cancer by targeting signaling pathways and preventing the development of cancer cells that rely on these pathways.

 Medical research also shows that Ivermectin induces cell cycle arrest and cell death in vitro and in vivo, which inhibits the proliferation of glioma cells and may be a promising treatment for the disease.

 Ivermectin and Prostate cancer

 Studies have found that ivermectin can stop the growth of prostate cancer cells and cause them to die.
 It can also decrease the signaling of androgen receptor and slow down the progression of tumors in living organisms.